hazelcast/big-data-benchmark/trade-monitor/README.md

 1. enabled ZGC instead of G1 GC
 2. increased heap size: 1 GB -> 4 GB
 3. removed G1-specific `MaxGCPauseMillis` and `InitiatingHeapOccupancyPercent`

+Kafka doesn't use more than 1 GB of heap, however it helps ZGC to have more headroom while it's catching up with allocation rate in the background.

 ### Create the `trades` Topic